The Complete Guide to Instagram Advertising for the Holidays

 For many marketers, ads are only as good as the leads they generate – especially during the holidays, when they’re trying to drive big sales and meet end-of-year quotas.
-That’s why, no matter which ad format you choose, it’s important to understand how you’ll measure your campaign’s performance and gauge success.
+That’s why, no matter which ad format you choose, it’s important to understand how you’ll measure your campaign’s performance and gage success.

 Thankfully, Instagram’s advertising page has has a nifty chart outlining key objectives and metrics that can be used to drive leads on the platform.
 These include clicks to website, website conversions, mobile app installs, mobile app engagement, video views, reach and frequency, page post engagement, and mass awareness.

 You might launch a video ad, for example, with the aim of driving holiday-time purchases on your online store.
 Reach and frequency will show how many people were exposed to your content; video views will tell you how many people watched your content; clicks to website will show how many people were interested enough to check out your store page; and website conversions will show how many people actually became customers.

 Now you just need the right tools to help you reach those goals.
 Let’s take a look at the most effective ones.

 Thanks to Instagram’s parent company, Facebook, the mobile app is armed with some of the most advanced targeting options on social media.
 Marketers can target by location, age, gender, interests, and behaviors.
 As with Facebook ads, they can also create Custom Audiences (people who already have data about through email lists, for instance) and Lookalike Audiences (people who are similar to your followers and customers).